AlexandreBoulle/PValuator/README.md

 ## Presentation
-R package for determining the optimal p-value using mathematical methods.
+The PValuator is an R package that automatically determines the optimal p-value using mathematical methods.

 The methods (Euclidean distance, geometry of Bézier curves) aim to determine the area where the curvature of the curve, representing the number of elements obtained as a function of the p-value, is most pronounced.